raspberrypilearning/3D-scene/en/step_4.md

 ![Select Fill and Outline](images/challenge2-backdrop-fill-outline.gif){:width="400px"}

-Add a horizon line if it fits in with your 3D scenery:
+Add a horizon line if it fits in with your 3D scenery idea:

 ![Image of horizon](images/challenge2-backdrop-horizon.png){:width="400px"}